 Rebuilding trust without forgiveness is impossible.
 A marriage without forgiveness is hell on earth because given enough time, we all make mistakes.
 And without forgiveness, each mistake is stored beneath the surface until eventually, they all bubble up like a cancer.
 This is why I believe that forgiveness is the most important relationship skill you can learn.

 And when it comes to rebuilding a marriage after infidelity, forgiveness is the superglue that allows you to renew and rebuild mutual trust.
-(If you want more information on how to learn true forgiveness, download my coaching Mp3, Forgiving Infidelity and Releasing Pain.)
+(If you want more information on how to learn true forgiveness, I encourage you to take my self-help coaching course, Forgiving Infidelity and Releasing Pain.)

 Do you know what going “all in” means?
 It’s a term taken from the world of poker, and it happens when a player pushes ALL his chips into play.
 He has no safety net, no contingency plan, no back up, no way out — it’s all or nothing for him.
 If he wins, he wins it all.
 If he loses, he loses it all.
 It seems to me, given all the extra marital affairs between both of you, that neither of you were “all in” in the marriage.
 You’ve been holding back.